nikitavoloboev/data/web/browsers/safari.md

 ## Extensions I use
 - [sVim](https://github.com/flipxfx/sVim) -  Adds a custom layer of keybinds you can customize to personalize your browsing experience.
 [My config](https://gist.github.com/c26e6a05e4e426e0542e55b7513b581c).
 - [AdGuard](https://adguard.com/en/adblock-adguard-safari.html) - Ad content blocker that uses [Safari native content blocking API's](https://developer.apple.com/library/content/documentation/Extensions/Conceptual/ContentBlockingRules/Introduction/Introduction.html).
-- [Hckr News](https://hckrnews.com/about.html#extensions) - An interface change to [hacker news](https://news.ycombinator.com/) focusing on content and reducing visual noise.
 - [1Password](https://agilebits.com/onepassword/extensions) - [1Password](https://1password.com) is a phenomenal password manager, this extension just gives a seamless interaction of it with the browser.
-- [Translate](http://sidetree.com/extensions.html#Translate) - Automatically translate entire webpages into your preferred language as you browse.
-- [JSON Formatter](https://github.com/rfletcher/safari-json-formatter) - Makes JSON documents that you open with the browser 'human readable' by formatting them nicely.
-- [Select](https://github.com/makoni/select-like-a-boss-for-safari) - Allows you to select text inside links.

 For more extensions you can see [this list](https://github.com/learn-anything/safari-extensions#readme).